softcover/softcover_book/chapters/getting_started.md

 \noindent (On some systems, you may need to run `sudo gem install softcover` instead.)
 This installs the `softcover` command-line interface (CLI) for creating new books, building ebooks, and publishing ebooks and other digital assets to the [Softcover website](http://www.softcover.io/).
 On some systems, you may have to install extra libraries; for example, on Ubuntu I needed to install `ruby1.9.1-dev` to get the `nokogiri` gem to install.

-To build the full set of output formats, \softcover\ requires some external dependencies, which you will be prompted to install at the appropriate time.
+To build the full set of output formats, Softcover requires some external dependencies, which you will be prompted to install at the appropriate time.

 __add a note about installing all the dependencies now__